-Parameter Current baseline New benchmark Effect on performance Installation activities Installation impacts are based on typical impacts for these activities.
+Parameter Previous baseline New baseline Effect on performance No change.
+Installation activities Installation impacts are based on typical impacts for these activities.
 No change.
 But potentially this could be reviewed.
-No change.
 Service transport Transport impacts are based on typical service vehicle, service frequency and distance driven.
 No change.
 But potentially this could be reviewed.
 No change.
-Replacement parts and servicing The replacement rate of components is based on specific turbine type and design.
-No change.
+Replacement parts and servicing The replacement rate of components No change. is based on specific turbine type and design.
 No change.